codidact/landing-page/README.md

 ## Linting

-Whilst CI tools will be used at a later date, before submitting a PR ensure your code is linted running `npm run lint`.
-Any submitted PRs wil lbe rejected if linting does not pass.
+Whilst CI tools will be used at a later date, before submitting a PR ensure your code is linted by running `npm run lint`.
+Any submitted PRs will be rejected if linting does not pass.

--   All formatting (except JS) handled by Prettier (reccomended to install a auto-formatter for you IDE).
-Config in .prettierrc
+-   All formatting (except JS) is handled by Prettier (we recommend installing an auto-formatter for your IDE).
+The configuration is located in `.prettierrc`.
--   JS formatting and linting handled by ESLint.
-JSON config in .eslintrc (to be added)
+-   JS formatting and linting is handled by ESLint.
+JSON config resides in `.eslintrc` (to be added).
 -   CSS linting handled by stylelint.
-JSON config in .stylelintrc
+JSON config in `.stylelintrc`.